mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 Students can pick any topic related to NLP as long as they incorporate at least one symbolic and one distributed component in the method design.
 Between Week 1 and Week 5, students should make sure to stop by during office hours to discuss project ideas with the instructor and get early feedback on the relevance, novelty, feasibility, and significance of the ideas.
-Students are encouraged to use this class to advance their own research, so it is perfectably acceptable to present ongoing individual research work as part of the course project as long as it is relevant to the class.
+Students are encouraged to use this class to advance their own research, so it is perfectly acceptable to present ongoing individual research work as part of the course project as long as it is relevant to the class.

 ##### 2) Paper Reproduction Projects

 Students can select an existing, published, experimental paper and carry out a reproduction study.
 The paper does not need to be from the class reading list, as long as it is relevant to the topics covered in this class.
 The objective is to assess if the experiments are reproducible, and to determine if the conclusions of the paper are supported by your findings.
 Your results can be either positive (i.e. confirm reproducibility), or negative (i.e. explain what you were unable to reproduce, and potentially explain why).
 I suggest that you first attempt to reimplement the experiments of the paper from scratch.
 Using any published code is allowed, as long as this is clear in your report.
 I recommend that you focus on the central claim of the paper.
 Note that exact reproducibility is in most cases very difficult due to minor implementation details, results that are close to those in the original paper are enough for a positive conclusion.
 You do not need to reproduce all experiments in your selected paper, but only those that you feel are sufficient for you to verify the validity of the central claim.

 **Just re-running code is not a reproducibility study**, and you need to approach any code with critical thinking and verify it does what is described in the paper and that these are sufficient to support the conclusions of the paper.
-I suggest that you take a look at the [ML Reproducibility Challenge](https://paperswithcode.com/rc2022) for guidelines and resources on how to carry out good reproducility research.
+I suggest that you take a look at the [ML Reproducibility Challenge](https://paperswithcode.com/rc2022) for guidelines and resources on how to carry out good reproducibility research.
 Between Week 1 and Week 5, students should make sure to stop by during office hours to get early feedback on their paper choice.

 ##### Course Project Grading:

 - **Project Proposal**: A short project proposal is due on **Sun.
-Sep 31 at midnight (Week 5)**.
+Oct 1 at midnight (Week 5)**.
 This proposal is worth 5% of your overall grade.
 The proposal should be no longer than 2 pages (minus references) and include the following sections:
    1. **Title** for your project (this can also change later on).
    2. **Introduction** section, which should explain the context of the paper.
 It should contain the following information:<br>